-To define the CPD scenario of your User case you must select the CPD questions that fit to your user case.
-To select right CPD questions, you need to clarify for yourself what is the connection between your challenge and the Roadmap questionnaire statements related to Competences, Lecturer's attitudes and CPD activities, or with other words which of those develop the participants of your user case.
-The full list of the Roadmap items you can find in Appendix 2.
-The list also is available on Starfish in the User case template (Overview of questions and classifications).
+To define the CPD scenario of your User case you must select the CPD questions (Roadmap items) that fit to your user case (Figure 14).
+To select appropriate CPD Questions, you need to clarify for yourself what is the connection between your challenge and the Roadmap questionnaire statements related to Competences, Lecturer's attitudes and CPD activities.
+With other words, you define which competences and which attitudes the participants of your user case will develop and which CPD activities will take place in your user case.
+The full list of the Roadmap items can be found in Appendix 2.
+The list is also available on Starfish in the User case template (Overview of questions and classifications).